 The Research Division of Drug Discovery and Safety of the University of Leiden (UL) participates to TransQST consortium.
-Bob van de Water lab team has mined the data of TG-GATEs database on primary human hepatocytes gene expression data and established WGCNA modules.
-These modules are available in an open source application tool called TXG-rMAP.
+Bob van de Water’s lab team has mined data of the TG-GATEs database on primary human hepatocytes, rat in vivo liver and kidney gene expression data and established WGCNA modules.
+These modules are available in an open source application tool called TXG-MAPr.

+Toxicogenomic data in safety testing represent a critical source to uncover underlying mechanisms of drug-induced toxicities.
 Co-regulated gene network approaches can organize high dimensional toxicogenomic data, while not being biased by know biology.
-Leiden’s team applied weighted gene co-expression network analysis (WGCNA) on the publicly available Primary Human Hepatocytes (PHH) dataset in TG-GATEs, including 158 different compounds.
-This dataset was the building block for an unsigned WGCNA analysis that clustered the gene set into 399 functional modules, representing the bridge between individual gene variations and emergent global properties.
+Leiden’s team applied weighted gene co-expression network analysis (WGCNA) on the publicly available datasets in TG-GATEs on different toxicogenomic model systems, including primary human hepatocytes (PHH), rat in vivo liver and rat in vivo kidney.
+The three datasets were independently processed with an unsigned WGCNA analysis that clustered the gene sets into functional modules, representing the bridge between individual gene variations and emergent global properties.
 The modules serve as a dynamic visualization of the transcriptome under experimental conditions (compounds, concentrations and time points).
-They developed a user friendly tool using the R Shiny package for visualization of the toxicogenomic network and analyzing the mechanism of toxicities.
+They developed a user friendly tool using the R Shiny package for visualization of the toxicogenomic network and analyzing the mechanism of toxicities, called the TXG-MAPr.

 See below some screenshots of use cases:

 Figure 1.
-TXG-rMAP at high dose of acetaminophen for 24 h displaying several activated modules (red), including module 144 (left).
+TXG-MAPr (left) at high dose of acetaminophen for 24 h displaying several activated modules (red circles), including module 144 (right).
 This module contains NRF2 target genes, which are activated upon oxidative stress induced by acetaminophen.

 Figure 2.
 Comparison between high dose cyclosporine A with medium dose tunicamycin treatment showed high compound correlation (Pearson R = 0.84), indicating overlap in module activation.